Pregnancy Related Crisis

 If the pregnancy is a surprise and the mother is frightened, unsupported and alone, she is at great risk.
 Sometimes in an attempt to establish emotional equilibrium, she chooses abortion as a means to end her anxiety and conflict.
 Women who have chosen abortion often live as the “walking wounded”.
 Their pain is wrapped in shame and tucked into the farthest recesses of memory, or it lies just beneath the surface and flares like an angry sore at those we love the most.
 Abortion is a transforming event in the life of most women and many men.
 It has the power to impact many levels of their lives with self-hatred, distrust, anger and an inability to find intimacy.

 If you are struggling emotionally and believe it may be related to one of the areas mentioned here we hope you will reach out for help.
 You do not have to struggle alone and there is much that can be done to heal and recover.
-Call our intake coordinator at 614.888.9200 to learn more about how we can support you.
+Call our client relationship coordinator at 614.888.9200 to learn more about how we can support you.